alexisbernt/alexisbernt/infrastructure/servers.md

 # Servers

 ## What does a server do?
+### Def Server = A computer or device that provides functionality for other devices or clients.
 A server is a hardware device or software that processes requests sent over a network and replies to them.
 A client is the device that submits a request and waits for a response from the server.
 The computer system that accepts requests for online files and transmits those files to the client is referred to as a “server”

 ## DNS Server